ShravyaB-21/LoS_Theory_HW.txt/README.md

 |Security monitoring / blue team       | Security Onion |	Flip side of pentesting — this is for watching and defending, not attacking            |
 |Digital forensics / incident response | CAINE	        | Built specifically to investigate a system after something bad already happened        |

+**Kali Linux —** The All-Rounder Hacker's Toolkit
+This is basically the most famous "hacking OS" out there.
+It comes pre-loaded with hundreds of tools for testing how secure a system is — things like password crackers, network scanners, and exploit frameworks.
+Made by Offensive Security, it is the go-to choice for penetration testing (legally trying to break into systems to find weaknesses before real hackers do).

+**Parrot OS —** Kali's Lighter, Privacy-Friendly Cousin Very similar to Kali in what it offers (pentesting tools), but it is lighter on the computer's resources and also includes tools focused on privacy and anonymous browsing.
+Good if we want one OS that handles both hacking practice and staying private online.

+**BlackArch Linux —** For the Tool Hoarders
+This one is insane in scale — it has over 2,800 hacking/security tools bundled in.
+It is built on Arch Linux, which means it is more technical and needs some Linux experience to use comfortably.
+Best for advanced penetration testers who want maximum tool variety.

+**Tails (The Amnesiac Incognito Live System) —** The Privacy Ghost Tails is built purely for privacy and anonymity.
+It routes all internet traffic through Tor (a network that hides your identity), and here's the wild part — it doesnot save anything on the computer once you shut it down.
+Boot it from a USB, use it, remove the USB, and it is like we were never there.
+Journalists, activists, and privacy-focused people use this a lot.

+**Security Onion —** The Watchdog
+This distro is not for attacking systems — it is for defending and monitoring them.
+It is built for security monitoring and threat detection, packed with tools that watch network traffic and alert us when something suspicious happens.
+For example, CCTV cameras + alarm system for your network.

+**CAINE -** (Computer Aided Investigative Environment) Specifically built for digital forensics — investigating a hacked/compromised system after an attack already happened.
+It helps recover deleted files, analyze disk images, and build evidence, similar to how detectives investigate a crime scene, but digitally.

+A real cybersecurity team doesnot just attack (red team), they also defend (blue team) and investigate after the fact.
+So a good lab setup usually mixes:
+**Offense:** Kali or Parrot for students to practice attacking test systems **Defense:** Security Onion to practice spotting those same attacks in real time **Forensics:** CAINE for the "the attack already happened, now what?" scenario **Privacy:** Tails to teach how attackers (or privacy-conscious users) stay hidden